Medicine Man (film): Plot

 A small boy appears with malignant neoplasms and Campbell, Crane, the boy, and his father set out in search of Campbell's predecessor, a medicine man from whom Campbell once acquired his knowledge of flowers.
 Upon encountering Campbell's entourage, the medicine man flees in fear.
 Though he is reluctant to pursue the man further, Crane convinces him circumstances demand that he must.
 Campbell rescues Crane from a fall, then locates the medicine man, whom he is compelled to fight in order to heal the medicine man's wounded pride and gain further necessary information.
 Unfortunately, the medicine man reveals that the flowers have no "juju"—power to heal.
 Father and son agree to return another time.
 Back at the village, Crane initially refuses to allow Campbell to inoculate the boy with the last of the serum until more can be synthesized.
 But when the boy's condition worsens, she gives in and the boy is inoculated.

 The next morning, the boy is better but the village is in tumult.
 The logging road is nearly finished.
 Campbell appeals to the company's workers to halt construction until he can conclude his research, but it refuses.
 In desperation and after new samples fail to contain the missing compound, Crane runs the chromatograph one more time and accidentally discovers that the source of the cure is not the flower but a species of rare ant indigenous to the rainforest.
 Campbell demands the construction stop.
 A fight results and a bulldozer catches fire, destroying the village and the research station along with many acres of rainforest.

 The next day, Crane promises to send Campbell new equipment and the research assistant he'd originally requested.
 She is about to return home when she meets the medicine man.
-He symbolically passes on his mantle to Campbell, and Crane accepts an invitation to continue working with him in exchange for recognition for co-discovering the source of the compound.
+He symbolically passes on his mantle to Campbell.
+Crane accepts an invitation to continue working with Campbell in exchange for recognition for co-discovering the source of the compound.